All About Video

 Videos in RSS feeds

 RSS feeds like podcasts, article feeds or sermon feeds will include the video file itself.
 If an Article has both audio and video associated with it, two entries will be created with the audio listed first.
-If you need to make sure your podcast uses only the video file, you can specify that in the Outreach and Feeds modules.
+If you need to make sure your podcast uses only the video file, you can specify that in the Feeds modules.

-Self-hosted vs. posted video
+"Self-hosted" vs. "posted" video

 Benefits of using video services